Estate Planning

 Probate is the process of verifying that your will is legal and that your final wishes are carried out.
 A will does not help your estate avoid probate.
 It simply makes the process smoother because the court can use it as a guide to what you wanted.

-For most small estates, probate is a pretty simple process that can be completed relatively quickly.
+For most small estates, probate is a simple process that can be completed relatively quickly.
 However, things may slow down if someone contests your will, which means they challenge what’s in it.
 Perhaps they feel they were wrongfully excluded or that they deserve something other than what the will says they'll receive.
-Contesting a will can drag out the probate process for months and potentially cost a lot in lawyer or court fees.
+Contesting a will can drag out the probate process for months, potentially costing a lot in lawyer or court fees.

-If you don’t have a will, your estate still goes through a probate court.
+Your estate still goes through a probate court if you don't have a will.
 The difference is that a judge will appoint someone to handle disbursing your assets.

 Who handles your estate?

 Ideally, you have created a will that names someone as your executor.
-The executor of your estate, also called a personal representative, manages your estate through the probate process.
+The executor of your estate, also called a personal representative, manages your estate through probate.
 They handle tax bills, debts you hadn’t paid off, and other matters affecting your estate.
 The executor also oversees the disbursement of your assets to beneficiaries.

 Most people nominate their spouse or child of legal age as an executor, but you can choose anyone.
 However, the person you nominate is allowed to decline, so make sure to choose a contingent executor or two.